Green Revolution: High-yielding varieties

+Norman Borlaug is called the "Father of the Green Revolution" for his work developing high-yield, disease-resistant wheat varieties that significantly increased global food production and helped avert widespread famine.

 The novel technological development of the Green Revolution was the production of novel wheat cultivars.
 Agronomists bred high-yielding varieties of corn, wheat, and rice.
 HYVs have higher nitrogen-absorbing potential than other varieties.
 Since cereals that absorbed extra nitrogen would typically lodge, or fall over before harvest, semi-dwarfing genes were bred into their genomes.
 A Japanese dwarf wheat cultivar Norin 10 developed by Japanese agronomist Gonjiro Inazuka, which was sent to Orville Vogel at Washington State University by Cecil Salmon, was instrumental in developing Green Revolution wheat cultivars.
 In the 1960s, with a food crisis in Asia, the spread of high-yielding variety rice greatly increased.

 Dr. Norman Borlaug, the "Father of the Green Revolution", bred rust-resistant cultivars which have strong and firm stems, preventing them from falling over under extreme weather at high levels of fertilization.
 CIMMYT (Centro Internacional de Mejoramiento de Maiz y Trigo – International Center for Maize and Wheat Improvements) conducted these breeding programs and helped spread high-yielding varieties in Mexico and countries in Asia like India and Pakistan.
 These programs led to the doubling of harvests in these countries.

 Plant scientists figured out several parameters related to the high yield and identified the related genes which control the plant height and tiller number.
 With advances in molecular genetics, the mutant genes responsible for Arabidopsis thaliana genes (GA 20-oxidase, ga1, ga1-3), wheat reduced-height genes (Rht) and a rice semidwarf gene (sd1) were cloned.
 These were identified as gibberellin biosynthesis genes or cellular signaling component genes.
 Stem growth in the mutant background is significantly reduced leading to the dwarf phenotype.
 Photosynthetic investment in the stem is reduced dramatically as the shorter plants are inherently more stable mechanically.
 Assimilates become redirected to grain production, amplifying in particular the effect of chemical fertilizers on commercial yield.

 High-yielding varieties significantly outperform traditional varieties in the presence of adequate irrigation, pesticides, and fertilizers.
 In the absence of these inputs, traditional varieties may outperform high-yielding varieties.
 Therefore, several authors have challenged the apparent superiority of high-yielding varieties not only compared to the traditional varieties alone, but by contrasting the monocultural system associated with high-yielding varieties with the polycultural system associated with traditional ones.